PDgaming/Prodeh-Publications/src/Publications/A New Beginnig/Chapter 6 - The Storm Before the Calm.md

   `Robert froze.
 David watched his chest rise and fall rapidly, his eyes wide, searching David’s face, looking for some kind of explanation for this confession, but all he found was sincerity.`

   `Robert swallowed hard, his breath catching.
 "I… I... like you too," he said, barely above a whisper, but the weight of the words hung heavy between them.
-But then the words spilled out before David could stop them.
+But then the words spilled out before he could stop them.
 "But you don’t understand, David.
 I’m not...
 I'm not someone you should get close to.
 People like you—good, decent people—they shouldn’t be with someone like me.
 I’ll only bring you danger."`

   `David’s gaze softened, his eyes unwavering as he stepped closer.
 The storm raged on, but here, in the quiet of David’s living room, it was like time had slowed down.
 "Robert," he said gently, his voice firm but full of understanding.
 "You don’t have to be perfect.
 You don’t have to have a perfect past.
 I like you for who you are.
 All of you.
 I don’t care about what’s happened before.
 I just care about you.
 Right here.
 Right now."`

   `For a moment, David watched Robert's face, his heart pounding in his chest.
 Robert couldn’t breathe, and David could see.
-He hadn’t expected this kind of understanding–especially not from someone like David.
+He hadn’t expected this kind of understanding.
+Especially not from someone like David.
 Robert's chest ached, torn between wanting to believe him and the fear of pulling David into a world he didn’t deserve to be a part of.
 But David was standing there, his eyes steady, unshaken by Robert’s fears.`

-  `The air between them was heavy with unspoken words, the storm outside matching the ones brewing inside Robert’s chest.
+  `The air between them was heavy with unspoken words, the storm outside matching the ones brewing inside their chests.
 David stood there, so close that Robert could feel the warmth radiating off him, and yet David couldn't shake the feeling of being on the edge of something too big to handle.`

   `But before Robert could say anything else, David reached out, his hands framing Robert’s face, pulling him in with a quiet intensity, his touch both steady and hesitant.
 Without another word, their lips met in a kiss that was soft at first, tentative, like they were both testing the waters.
 But then it deepened as everything between them shifted and the world seemed to fade away, leaving just the two of them in that moment.`